• Listen Live

 At the heart of the motion lies a $1,000 election donation allegedly deposited into Breton’s bank account during his 2021 Local Government campaign with the reference being “Election Contribution”.
 Testimony under oath during the inquiry claims that Mayor Ned Mannoun orchestrated this donation from Joseph Cannavo of Icon Property Services Pty Ltd. A transaction that was confirmed by a further email from Breton thanking Mannoun for a financial contribution, alongside correspondence dated 9 January 2025 sent to both men and circulated among other council employees suggests now potentially a troubling network of involvement within council.

-Transcripts relating to the matter can be found here
+Transcripts relating to the matter can be found here (Hold on to your eyeballs)

 Most damning to come out during his testimony which by his own admission has been at times embarrassing, Breton is accused of failing to disclose this donation during at least two recruitment processes for the CEO role—a potential breach of transparency that could undermine his legitimacy as the council’s top executive.